regularcardinal/adem/README.md

 ## Note!

-You can try this code in a browser at http://regularcardinal.net/adem (as a [Flask](https://palletsprojects.com/p/flask/) app).
+You can try this code in a browser at https://regularcardinal.net/adem (previously a [Flask](https://palletsprojects.com/p/flask/) app, now served via Go -- see https://github.com/regularcardinal/regularcardinal).